uodatascience/Intro_to_R/0201_Objects.md

 > "S3 objects are functions that call the functions of their objects" -
 > *Also R*

 R has base types and three object-oriented systems.
+We'll spend more time on Base types and S3 objects in this lesson, and return to S4 and reference classes when we start building bigger code.

 -   **Base types:** Low-level C types.
 Build the other object systems.